jordens/nist-dds-ttl-tester/README.rst

 with:
 make flash FLASH_PROXY=/path_to/bscan_spi_lx9_papilio.bit

-The test software has the following commands: inputs - display the status of the PMTx/XTRIG inputs ttlout <value> - set the TTLs as outputs and write the 16-bit value ttlin - set the TTLs as inputs and display the current value ddssel <n> - selects one of the DDS chips ddsw <addr> <value> - write to a DDS chip register ddsr <addr> - read from a DDS chip register ddsfud - pulse the DDS frequency update signal

-Let me know if this is good for you or if you need some adjustements.

 If you modify the gateware, note that there is a problem with the load-bitstream action of make.py - the result of which is the BIOS fails to start.
 This does not happen when UrJTAG is used instead of xc3sprog,